-Information relating to the new intake is collated from student profiles and data provided from partner primary schools about Levels of Attainment (Teacher Assessments, SEND data).
-Teacher Assessments are confirmed by SATs data towards the end of term.
-LSCO will attend the Annual Review of Statements of Special Educational Needs for students in Year 6, where appropriate, to assist in the transition of these students.
+Information relating to the new intake is collated from student profiles and data provided from partner primary schools about Levels of Attainment (Teacher Assessments, SEND data) as well as from the parents.
+Teacher Assessments are confirmed by SATs data (where available) towards the end of term.
+LSCO will attend the Annual Review of EHCPs for students in Year 6, where appropriate, to assist in the transition of these students.
 The year 7 transition team visit all partner primaries and report back to the LSCO about those that may need extra transition.
 Meetings or additional visits are then arranged based on this information and the pupil's SEND.

-Parents have the opportunity to contribute to the information on the school's admission form.
+Parents have the opportunity to contribute to the information on the school's admission form as well as those identified as SEND by primaries receiving a further request for information pertaining to their child's SEND.

-Information about the new intake should be in school before the end of the summer term, and a provisional list of those students requiring SEND support identified.
+Information about the new intake should be in school before the end of the summer term, and a provisional list of those students requiring SEND support identified and shared with staff.
 LSCO and Head of Year 7 are responsible for this.
 This is in place by the September in which they start.